psapir/agentforce-whatsapp-example/README.md

 Copy the Client ID, Client Secret, the API domain and the SFMCE account ID, you will need this for the next step.

-Check out <a href="https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/install-packages.html" target="_blank">this resource</a> if you need more information about creating installed packages.
+Check out [this resource](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/install-packages.html) if you need more information about creating installed packages.

-### *Step 2 - Create the Apex Class*
+#### *Step 2 - Create the Apex Class*

 Create a new Apex Class called WhatsAppSFMCEService and copy the code from sfdc/WhatsAppSFMCEServiceTest.cls in this repo.